This is a working document last updated July 3, 2023

 - Units using Suppliers must comply with IS-3 Part III, Section 15 “Supplier Relationships”.
 This includes working with the Unit’s Buyer or Campus Procurement to ensure necessary contract language is in place, and fulfilling the Unit responsibilities listed in IS-3 Part III, Section 15.2.
 You can verify your Unit's Buyer here: https://supplychain.berkeley.edu/procurement/find-your-buyer

 - Units should maintain a list or repository of their Unit’s Suppliers and the services that they provide.
-This list should be reviewed (at a minimum) annually for changes in Protection Level, Availability Level, and compliance with MSSEI.
+This list should be reviewed at least annually for changes in Protection Level, Availability Level, and business need.

-- Units using Service Providers must not exceed the established Protection Level and Availability Level of the service.
-Units must also confirm with the Service Provider which required security controls are provided by the service and which are the responsibility of the Unit.
+- Units using Service Providers must not exceed the established Protection Level or Availability Level of the service.
+Units must also confirm with the Service Provider which required security controls are provided by the Service and which are the responsibility of the Unit.

 - Units that are also Service Providers must meet all Service Provider responsibilities.
 See UC Berkeley’s Roles and Responsibilities Policy for details.

 - Unit Heads must factor information security risk management into budgetary decisions and allocations.